 To visualize this, we can use a triangle that shows the lowest to the highest level of dependencies.
 This is a simple organizational method that can be useful for our more complex service-based architectures.

 With DeployHub, these Domains are controlled by different User Groups and can contain lower-level Sub-Domains.
-For example, Operation Teams may control the Infrastructure Domain, DBAs the middle tier and developers control the website frontend.
+For example, Operation Teams may control the Infrastructure Domain, DBAs the middle-tier, and developers control the website frontend.
 As you break down your application into services, you will expand on these Domains.
-Starting at this monolithic level helps you begin thinking ‘functions’ and prepares you for the next step.
+Starting at this monolithic level helps you begin thinking ‘functions’ and prepares you to move to the next step.

 Migrate to Microservices with Domains

-One of the first steps to migrate monolith to microservices is to take an application and break it down into its smaller parts, or Domains.
+One of the first steps of migrating monolith to microservices is to take a monolithic application and break it down into its smaller parts, or Domains.
 We then organize these parts in a fashion that will allow reuse.